ARBUCHELI/DEPLOY-A-PEOPLE-COUNTER-APP-AT-THE-EDGE/README.md

 ```

 The `CAMERA_FEED_SERVER` and `MQTT_SERVER` both use the workspace configuration.
-You can change each of these as follows:
+You can change each of these as follows below:

 ```
 CAMERA_FEED_SERVER: "http://localhost:3004"